GiG/open/docs/open-source/creating.md

 It is not enough that projects are open-sourced.
 Developers that open-source projects must make a commitment to keep maintaining the open-source project

 !!! warning
-    Idle projects that are left on public GIG Repositories that don’t contribute anything will be archived!
+    Idle projects that are left on public GiG Repositories that don’t contribute anything will be archived!

 We expect a commitment from the developers to: